... Skip to main content

 Your Right to Remain Silent

 You have the right to remain silent, and you must exercise it.
-You must understand that any communication you have with police while in custody—from a formal interview to casual small talk—can be considered a statement and used against you at trial.
+Any communication you have with police while in custody—from a formal interview to casual small talk—can be considered a statement and used against you at trial.
 Politely but firmly asserting your right to silence is the single most important thing you can do to protect yourself.

 Preserving Evidence